 The D.C.
-Bar Pro Bono Program’s Health Care Access Project (HCAP) provides representation to low–income individuals whose health care is jeopardized either because of unmanageable medical debt or because they cannot obtain preapproval for medical treatment or medication by their private insurer or public benefits program.
+Bar Pro Bono Center’s Health Care Access Project (HCAP) provides representation to low–income individuals whose health care is jeopardized either because of unmanageable medical debt or because they cannot obtain preapproval for medical treatment or medication by their private insurer or public benefits program.
 Services through the project have the potential to benefit not only the client/patient, but also the medical facilities involved and, indeed, the general health care system.

 Medical treatment, including hospitalization, is a significant contributing factor to personal debt.
 Medical debt is often described as "involuntary debt" because an individual usually has little or no control over the circumstances leading to the debt.
 Nevertheless, medical debt can be just as devastating to an individual’s credit as any other form of indebtedness and poses obstacles to obtaining credit, housing, and employment.
 For employed individuals, wage garnishments used to enforce judgments in medical debt cases can turn a living wage into a poverty wage, jeopardizing the ability to pay for rent, utilities, food, and other essential items.
 In some cases, non–emergency medical services may be denied to individuals who owe unsatisfied medical debt or who are unable to pay in advance of receiving treatment.